What is Churn Prediction?

 Scoring and Action

 Active customers receive daily or weekly churn scores.
 High-risk accounts trigger automated workflows: CS manager alerts, retention email sequences, usage nudges, or executive outreach.
-The best systems include explainability — not just “this account is at risk” but “here’s why.”
+The best systems include explainability.
+Not just “this account is at risk” but “here’s why.”

 Churn Prediction Examples